Useful

 -

-www.hostelbookers.com: If you're on a tight budget, don't forget about backpacker hostels.
-Hostelbookers offers online booking of cheap private rooms or dorm beds in backpacker hostels in most cities at rock-bottom prices.
+www.hostelworld.com: If you're on a tight budget, don't forget about backpacker hostels.
+Hostelworld offers online booking of cheap private rooms or dorm beds in backpacker hostels in most cities at rock-bottom prices.

-insurance & health card...
+Travel insurance & VPN...

 Never travel overseas without travel insurance from a reliable insurer, with at least £1m or preferably £5m medical cover.
-It should also cover cancellation and loss of cash (up to a limit) and belongings.
-An annual multi-trip policy is usually cheaper than several single-trip policies even for just 2 or 3 trips a year (I have an annual policy myself).
+It should also cover cancellation and loss of cash and belongings, up to a sensible limit.
+An annual multi-trip policy is usually cheaper than several single-trip policies even for just 2 or 3 trips a year, I have an annual policy myself.
 Here are some suggested insurers.
 Seat61 gets a small commission if you buy through these links.

 In

-the UK, try
+the UK, reliable insurers include

 Confused.com to compare prices & policies from many